Velocidex/velociraptor-docs/content/artifact_references/pages/logscale.events.clients.md

   Humio) ingestion endpoint

-  NOTE: You must ensure you are collecting these artifacts from the clients by adding them to the &quot;Client Events&quot; GUI.
+  NOTE: You must ensure you are collecting these artifacts from the clients by adding them to the "Client Events" GUI.

 type: SERVER_EVENT